Cookie Run: Kingdom: Captain Caviar Build – Toppings & Beascuits

 Advertisement

-• Role: Epic Bomber, Middle line
+• Role: Epic Bomber, Middle line.

-• Best Toppings: 5x Searing Raspberry
+• Best Toppings: 5x Searing Raspberry (ATK burst).

-• Alternative Toppings: 5x Swift Chocolate
+• Alternative Toppings: 5x Swift Chocolate, only when your team needs faster rotations.

 Why Searing Raspberry is his default build